Podarcis hispanicus: Intrasexual aggression

 Male Podarcis hispanicus employ strategies during conflict to minimize the risk of injury and avoid excess energy expenditure.
 These strategies allow them to increase their chance of survival.
-Podarcis hispaniscus are rarely involved in aggression towards their opposite sex counter parts.
+Podarcis hispanicus are rarely involved in aggression towards their opposite sex counter parts.
 The male aggressive response is often intra-sexual and motivated by resources and potential mates.
-Female presence increases the chance of a male resident lizard’s success in a given fight.
-However, if the resident male already has a female mate, another female’s presence does not affect the outcome of this aggression.
+Female presence increases the chance of a male resident lizard's success in a given fight.
+However, if the resident male already has a female mate, another female's presence does not affect the outcome of this aggression.
 The female presence increases the value of the territory for the resident male, whereas it does not change the value of winning the territory for the intruder male lizard.
 Resident males seek submissive behavior to avoid unnecessary aggression.
 Foot shaking and tail twitches are some behaviors that indicates submission, which the resident male will notice and not respond aggressively.

-Podarcis hispanicus are able to recognize past competitors through their memory of the competitors’ physical features or chemosensory cues.
-Their competitor recognition agonistic behavior allows the Pordacis hispaniscus to determine the outcome of their conflict more quickly and often leads to shorter aggression time on the second encounter.
+Podarcis hispanicus are able to recognize past competitors through their memory of the competitors' physical features or chemosensory cues.
+Their competitor recognition agonistic behavior allows the Pordacis hispanicus to determine the outcome of their conflict more quickly and often leads to shorter aggression time on the second encounter.
 This agonistic behavior is advantageous for male adult Podarcis hispanicus to disengage in a conflict when they become aware of a losing outcome, or to assert dominance without expending excess energy.
 The reduction in aggressiveness is not exclusive to Podarcis hispanicus as they are also observed in other species like lobsters.
 Podarcis hispanicus can also use their sense to recognize non threatening neighbors to them.